Criminal Defense Lawyer Baltimore MD

 - Trial.
 If charges against the defendant remain, there will likely be a trial.
 Your attorney from Greenberg Law Offices will make every reasonable effort to prevent you from having to go to trial.

 An aggressive approach in a domestic violence case is the only way to obtain the best possible result.
 With punishments including jail or prison, long term and costly domestic violence classes, lifetime bans on owning or possessing firearms, and separating you from your family for years following a conviction, there is every reason to retain a qualified attorney as soon as possible.
 Our firm has a significant amount of experience in domestic violence cases.
-We have achieved a tremendous amount of success for our clients in preventing charges from being filed, and beating charges in court.
+We have achieved a tremendous amount of success for our clients in preventing charges from being filed.
 Please contact our office today if you or a loved one has been arrested for domestic violence.
-The sooner we get involved, the better we can protect you and your future.
+The sooner we get involved, the better we may be able to protect you and your future.